tillitis/tillitis-key1/doc/threat_model/threat_model.md

 # Threat model

 ## Introduction
-The Tillitis TKey device is a platform for running device apps in a secure, restricted execution environment physically separate from the device client.
+Tillitis' TKey device is a platform for running device apps in a secure, restricted execution environment physically separate from the device client.
 The device provides the device app access to secrets derived through measurement of the loaded device app.
 The